 Secondly, what kind of religious or spiritual community do you want to establish?
 Obviously, I speak from an ancient Greek viewpoint, so mine would be a temple.
 However, I feel that any Pagan or Polytheist can use this information to their advantage.
 So what do you want to build?
 A Temple?
 A Coven?
 A Grove?
 A Church?
 Exactly what is it?

 And lastly, what kind will it be?
 Even Polytheists and Pagans have denominations and paths.
-A Hellenic temple can be either Reconstructionist or Neo-Pagan, or like mine, and place for anyone who wants to worship the Greek Gods (although the temple rites and beliefs themselves are traditional and Reconstructionist).
+A Hellenic temple can be either Reconstructionist or Neo-Pagan, or like mine, a place for anyone who wants to worship the Greek Gods (although the temple rites and beliefs themselves are traditional and Reconstructionist).
 Not only do you need to know your religion and the kind of organization you want to build, but also where the area of focus is going to be within said community.

 Write The Laws